+R $\sim$

-R \sim N. S.
+N. S

+-

+^

-on to ICS systems.
+I protocols to send fon to ICS systems.
 PowerMeter

 Remotel/0

 Relay

 Inverter

+FF.
 IndustrialSensor

 Drive

+EFG.
 Actuator

-OT Devices Medium / 2 This category includes all types of OT devices. @ OTDevice
+OT Devices Medium / 2 This category includes all types of OT devices.
+OTDevice

-IndustrialRouter
+a IndustrialRouter

-® IndustrialSwitch
+IndustrialSwitch

 ^

 IndustrialGateway

 Industrial NetworkDevice

 €®3 IndustrialPrinter

 OT Servers Medium / 2 A computer/device that is used to access industrial data.
 This category includes all types of OT servers and their related components.
 OTServer

 Historian

 Ō НМІ

 DataLogger

 Network Devices Medium / 3 A networking device (for example a switch or a router).
 This category includes all types of network devices and their related components.
 NetworkDevice